tabrezdn1/is601-mid-2024/docs/project_phase4.md

   - Interactive menu commands.
   - Successful plugin architecture integration for dynamic command loading.
 2. **Testing :**
-  - Added test cases for three new commands: menu, calculator and openai.
+  - Added test cases for three new commands: menu, calculator, and openai.
-  - Added test cases for dynamic plugin menu.
+  - Added test cases for the dynamic plugin menu.
-  - Added test cases for sub menu logic like for calculator and openai - which again has one more menu to navigate.
-NOTE: 0 is opted as menu command to go back.
+  - Added test cases for sub-menu logic like for calculator and openai - which again has one more menu to navigate.
+NOTE: 0 is opted as a menu command to go back.

 ## Testing Commands